AAGI-AUS/AAGIQuarto/README.md

 ## Installing

-You can obtain a copy of the extension by using:
+You can obtain a copy of the extension by using the following commands in your terminal\* (CLI):

 ```bash
 cd your_quarto_project_folder